 Go to the end of this post to find the first episode of the “Doers” video series.

 Some time ago, I went through a crisis.
-See, I am one of those Software Engineers, and right now it’s a sweet moment for my kind.
-Finding a job is not a problem, ever.
-If I am bored, I just have to say it out loud and a thousand recruiters will fight to have my attention and convince me to go with their offers.
-Yes, offers, in plural.
-Every day I am hit by recruiters and companies around Europe, telling me that my profile fits some awesome, well paid positions.
-There’s not much waiting from the moment I’d say I could consider them till I was sitting at a new desk.
+You see, I am a software engineer, and currently, it’s a sweet moment for my profession.
+Finding a job is never a problem.
+If I feel bored, I just have to say it out loud, and a thousand recruiters will fight to have my attention and convince me to accept their offers.
+Yes, offers, in the plural form.
+Every day, I am approached by recruiters and companies from around Europe, telling me that my profile fits some awesome, well-paid positions.
+There’s not much waiting from the moment I express interest till I am sitting at a new desk.

-Why was I going through a crisis?
-Because I wasn’t considering finding another job, so those offers weren’t telling me anything appealing.
+So why was I going through a crisis?
+It was because I wasn’t considering finding another job, so those offers didn’t appeal to me.
 They all sounded the same.
-I would be switching offices and colleagues, but in the end I would feel like I was doing the same.
-So I started thinking about freelancing.
-I wanted to do something, my own project.
-Be my own boss, if you will.
-Decide who I wanted to work with, and who to work for.
-I liked my work, and I loved my company.
-But I felt stuck, and I am not a person who’s confortable just “feeling content”.
-And although I was doing fine professionally speaking, I needed to move forward.
+I would be switching offices and colleagues, but in the end, I would feel like I was doing the same job.
+Therefore, I started thinking about freelancing.
+I wanted to do something for my own project, be my own boss, if you will.
+I wanted to decide who I wanted to work with and for.
+I liked my work, and I loved my company, but I felt stuck.
+I am not a person who’s comfortable just “feeling content”.
+Although I was doing well professionally, I needed to move forward.
 I did not want to take success for granted.

-So I did some research, including finding people in my area doing their business in a way that would be appealing or inspiring to me.
+So, I did some research, including finding people in my area doing business in a way that would be appealing or inspiring to me.
 The first person I found was Andrew Funk.
 He was a crazy American businessman.
-We met on Twitter but soon I invited him to go for some drinks, and we had the conversation that triggered my crisis.
+We met on Twitter, but soon I invited him for drinks, and we had the conversation that triggered my crisis.
 Why?
 Because he asked me some very important questions, like:

 What do you want to do?

 It’s a simple question, right?
-Of course it is.
+Of course, it is.
 But there was a problem: I was looking for inspiration, yes.
 I wanted to do something different, yes.
 I was hoping to make my own decisions, yes… I just had no specific plans.
-I wanted to use my skills, which honestly are many -I can say that after 17 years in the business, right?- I do coding, video, photography, a bit of marketing, analytics, social media, and I have many, many good connections across many countries.
+I wanted to use my skills, which, honestly, are many – I can say that after 17 years in the business, right? – I do coding, video, photography, a bit of marketing, analytics, social media, and I have many good connections across many countries.
 So having all of that, I wanted to do something.
-But Andrew caught me off-guard, really.
+But Andrew caught me off guard, really.
 What, exactly, did I want to become?

 When I met him, I had this idea of creating a video to inspire people.
-In the beginning it was about using social media the right way.
-But as I started to hang out with Andrew, I started to question myself and my goals.
+Initially, it was about using social media the right way.
+But as I started to hang out with Andrew, I began to question myself and my goals.
 My head went to many places, and I came up with different ideas almost every week.
-All of them awesome, or so I though at the moment, but I always had cold feet as my new friend confronted me and pushed me to act.
+All of them were awesome, or so I thought at the moment, but I always had cold feet as my new friend confronted me and pushed me to act.

-So, long story short, I am still an employee.
-And I won’t go freelance for now.
-I realised, I was just not happy with my position.
+So, long story short, I am still an employee, and I won’t go freelance for now.
+I realized I was just not happy with my position.
 I wasn’t motivated.
-Freelancing always sounds like the answer to that problem, because, they tell you, you will be free.
+Freelancing always sounds like the answer to that problem because they tell you that you will be free.
 But will you?
-That depends entirely on your disposition, your nature and, more importantly, if it’s the right moment for you to go solo.
+That depends entirely on your disposition, your nature, and, more importantly, if it’s the right moment for you to go solo.

 Well, it wasn’t my moment, so I guess the lesson here is: if you don’t feel like it’s your thing, don’t do it.
 I am perfectly fine being an employee.
-I just need the freedom, trust and to be given responsibility to do more.
+I just need the freedom, trust, and responsibility to do more.

-But this is the beauty of the story, I still think freelancing is super cool and maybe I will do it, but only if I am ready and I believe in a specific idea/plan/project that I can push on my own.
+But this is the beauty of the story.
+I still think freelancing is super cool, and maybe I will do it, but only if I am ready and believe in a specific idea/plan/project that I can push on my own.
 Until then, I have found a new exciting job where I think I will be able to do some crazy stuff, which, in the end, is my main goal.

 Of course, I will continue developing my side projects, like the series of interviews I started with Andrew.
-It’s called “Doers”, and the purpose is to inspire those who really want to start their own business, become entrepreneurs.
-Maybe even those who don’t, yet, like myself.
+It’s called “Doers,” and the purpose is to inspire those who really want to start their own business and become entrepreneurs, maybe even those who don’t yet, like myself.
 Being an employee or an entrepreneur doesn’t make you a Doer.
 Actually, the best definition I have found is this one: